sdziallas/comp55/docs/labs/3-Debug.md

 > You observe a symptom -- bad output, wrong function calls an
 > exception.
 Track the symptom backwards through the code path to find
 > the bug.
-> It may help to follow the symptom backwards by writing how the function
+> It may help to follow the symptom backwards by drawing how the function
-> moves on paper.
+> works on paper.

 ### Ask these questions when debugging